hectormorenosoftware/reactjs-nodejs-nosql-management-website/README.md

 Note: To make the json data look pretty use Command + S (OSX)

-You can use this software for free, Hector Moreno is allowing you to use this for free.
+You can use this software for free, Hector Moreno is allowing you to use this for free, every nation in this world can use this for free.

-Sillicon Valley 2025
+Tech Crunch Disrupt 2025
-Developer: Hector Moreno
+Silicon Valley 2025

-Note: There is a high possibility an engineer might be a fraud if he doesn't deliver a website without gltiches or bugs.
-If you use this to organize your employees I want to remind you that SQL, MySQL, and PostgreSQL will always give you JSON data, the data from a database is always recreated into JSON by your server.
-That is why I rather just read and write into a JSON file in this website.
+Full-Stack Developer: Hector Moreno